sathvik88/CovidTracker/README.md

 # CovidTracker
 iOS app created using StoryBoards for Swift.
-This app allows users to too relevant covid cases for their state and other states as well as the national cases.
+This app allows users to get the number of Covid-19 cases for their state and other states as well as the national amount of cases.
 This application presents the data in a table and in a bar chart.

 Homescreen: